-Examinations will not be reviewed in class.
-If a student would like to review the exam, he/she may do so by appointment only.
+Examinations will not be reviewed at any time.
+Exams are for assessment purposes only.
 Any problem areas found in the analysis of the test will be reviewed and given in a framework available to the student to focus on those content areas.